alexissmirnov/alexissmirnov.github.io/_posts/2013-12-30-Infrastructure-for-distributed-systems--2014-technologies-to-watch.md

 As the use-cases of such a system are being more widely [understood](https://news.ycombinator.com/item?id=6366665) there will be other, simpler, standalone, lightweight implementations of coordination and service discovery services.

 Some high potentials include [Redis](http://redis.io) managed by with it's upcoming [Sentinel](http://redis.io/topics/sentinel) module, [Serf](http://www.serfdom.io/), [SkyDNS](http://blog.gopheracademy.com/skydns) or [etcd](http://coreos.com/using-coreos/etcd/) being developed as part of CoreOS.

+Next, let's look at [data processing technologies in 2014](/tech/2013/12/30/Big-Data-Technologies-growing-in-2014.html) that are poised to grow.